 - Treat up a runny nose effectively: By the 16th week of pregnancy, you might be suffering from nose stuffiness, nose congestion or nosebleeds.
 This is mainly happening because your body is pumping extra amounts of blood, which in turn creates havoc for your nose.

 - Decrease the intake of these food groups: Anything and everything that adds to your empty calorie woes should be totally ditched.
 From saturated and trans fats to sweetened beverages and other refined sugars should be best avoided.

-- Nose congestion: It is just not your uterus that swells up during your pregnancy, it is also the mucous membranes of your nose that swells up due to the increasing blood flow.
-This might result into severe nose bleeding or congestions, which at times worsens all the more as ad when the pregnancy term continues.
-In such a case, try humidifier when you sleep, drink enough liquids in order to keep the passage of nasal moist, try saline drops only after your gynaecologist approves it and lather on a few pumps of petroleum jelly around your nostrils to keep it soft and moisten.
+- Nose congestion: It is just not your uterus that swells up during your pregnancy, it is also the mucous membranes of your nose that swells up due to the increased blood flow.
+This might result in severe nose bleeding or congestions, which at times worsens all the more as ad when the pregnancy term continues.
+In such a case, try a humidifier when you sleep, drink enough liquids in order to keep the passage of the nasal moist, try saline drops only after your gynecologist approves it, and lather on a few pumps of petroleum jelly around your nostrils to keep it soft and moisten.

 - If you're having a hard time gaining enough weight: In such a scenario, make it a point to drink a glass of milkshake daily to boost your calorie and calcium intake.
 Try and consume as much as nutrient-dense foods and eat dried fruits instead of eating a lot of fresh fruits.
-Do eat frequent snack as it will help in adding pounds to your waistline.
+Do eat frequent snacks as it will help in adding pounds to your waistline.

 - Backaches: As and when your baby gets big, you are bound to get that extra pressure on your lower back curves, resulting in strained back muscles.
 You can soothe the sore back muscles by getting a warm bath or taking a prenatal massage.